AliSoftware/TVShowOrganizer/README.md

   _(To do that, it expects the file name to match `Show.Name.S01E02.Anything.ext`)_
 * fetches the name of the episode using [TheTVDB](http://thetvdb.com) [API](http://thetvdb.com/wiki/index.php?title=Programmers_API)
 * renames the file to `Show Name - 1x02 - Episode Title.ext` and moves it to the subfolder `Show Name/Season 1/` of the output folder.

-Once every video files of the input folder have been moved and renamed appropriately, it finally uses [Kodi](http://kodi.tv/about/)'s [JSON-RPC API](http://kodi.wiki/view/JSON-RPC_API/v6) to refresh the Kodi database, so that those shows appear in your Kodi library.

 ## Usage